Atherstone: Battle of Bosworth

+Tudor period

 In Tudor times, Atherstone was a thriving commercial centre for weaving and clothmaking.
 The town's favourable location laid out as a long ‘ribbon development’ along Watling Street, ensured its growth as a market town.
 While it remained an agricultural settlement in medieval times, attempts were made to encourage merchants and traders through the creation of burgage plots, a type of land tenure that provided them with special privileges.
 A manuscript discovered by Marjorie Morgan among the muniments of Cambridge's King's College (Ms. C9), refers to the creation of nine new burgage strips from land belonging to seven of the tenants in Atherstone vill.

 By the late Tudor period Atherstone had become a centre for leatherworking, clothmaking, metalworking and brewing.
 Local sheep farmers and cattle graziers supplied wool and leather to local tanners and shoemakers (an industry that continued until the 1970s), while metalworkers, locksmiths and nailers fired their furnaces with local coal and the alemakers supplied thirsty palates on market days.

 The surviving inventories from 16th century Mancetter provide a fascinating glimpse into Atherstone's Elizabethan merchants and traders, before the town was economically overshadowed by the bustling cities of Coventry and Birmingham.
 They show Atherstone at this time as a typical Midlands market town, taking full advantage of its location and agricultural setting.

+17th century to present

 The argument that Altherstone declined in favour of emerging cities in the 18th century has been challenged.
 In the 1750s, Altherstone was very much still a vibrant settlement, possessing both a book club and a bowling-green.
 It was regularly frequented by the leisure-seeking gentry, including Sir Roger Newdigate and his circle of friends.

 The Coventry Canal reached Atherstone in 1769, and the railways arrived in 1847, with the opening of the Trent Valley Railway, upon which Atherstone has its station.
+These transport links helped the industrialisation of the town.

-Atherstone was once an important hatting town, and became well known for its felt hats.
+Atherstone was once an important hatting town, and became well known for its felt hat industry.
 The industry began in the 17th century and at its height in the early 20th century there were seven firms employing 3,000 people.
-Due to cheap imports and a decline in the wearing of hats, the trade had largely died out by the 1970s with just three companies remaining, Denham & Hargrave Ltd, Vero & Everitt Ltd and Wilson & Stafford Ltd. The production of felt hats in the town ceased altogether with the closure of the Wilson & Stafford factory in 1999.
-As of 2018 the factory has received the go-ahead to be redeveloped into canalside residential apartments.
+Due to cheap imports and a decline in the wearing of hats, the trade had declined substantially by the 1970s with just three companies remaining, Denham & Hargrave Ltd, Vero & Everitt Ltd and Wilson & Stafford Ltd. The production of felt hats in the town ceased altogether with the closure of the Wilson & Stafford factory in 1999.
+As of 2018 the factory received the go-ahead to be redeveloped into canalside residential apartments.
+However, the remains of the town's last hat manufacturing site, on Coleshill Road, were scheduled for demolition in 2022, after the local council decided it could not be safely redeveloped for residential use.